iyobo/jollofjs/packages/isvalid/README.md

 ### Numbers

-If the schema has type `Number` and the input holds a `String` containing numbers (or/and a point), the validator will automatically convert that into a number.
+If the schema has type `Number` and the input holds a `String` containing numbers (or/and a point), the validator will automatically convert the string into a number.

 ### Booleans